2023abhisheksharma/new_sih_2026_Deadline_driven/README.md

 - Standard point-in-polygon land checks misclassify ships docked at berths as "grounded," because high-resolution coastline data encloses wharves and jetties.
 - There's no single feed of iceberg hazard data — tracked giant icebergs, radar-detected grounded icebergs, and historical drift trajectories all come from different sources.

-This project builds a dual-core routing engine that bridges the global network to a custom polar water graph, smooths and validates every route against real land geometry, and layers independent ice-hazard auditing on top — without ever silently drawing a route through land.
+POLARIS-X builds a dual-core routing engine that bridges the global network to a custom polar water graph, smooths and validates every route against real land geometry, and layers independent ice-hazard auditing on top — without ever silently drawing a route through land.

 ## Highlights